Last Photographed: Saturday 6th August 2022

 Glastonbury Tribunal is a well-preserved 15th Century building fronting on to the High Street.
 Law in Glastonbury was administered by the abbey, free from royal jurisdiction, and it was once believed that the Tribunal was the court house from which such justice was administered.
 These days, it is believed that the house has always served as a merchant's residence, and the kitchen block to the rear helps attest to this.
-The present fašade is a 16th Century addition, salvaged from other period buildings.
+The present façade is a 16th Century addition, salvaged from other period buildings.
 Currently, the Tribunal is home to the Tourist Information Centre and Lake Village Museum.

-The George and Pilgrim (originally "The George") was built by Abbot Selwood of Glastonbury Abbey around 1470AD and is one of the oldest and finest of England's historic hostelries.
+The George and PilgrimThe George and Pilgrim (originally "ThePilgrims' Inn", and later "The George Hotel") was built by Abbot Selwood of Glastonbury Abbey around 1439AD and is one of the oldest and finest of England's historic hostelries.
 Its purpose was to house the growing number of wealthy pilgrims visiting the abbey, and its existence is testament to the growing wealth and influence of Glastonbury's religious house in the late medieval period.

-The inn's medieval fašade survives in excellent condition.
+The inn's medieval façade survives in excellent condition.
 Attractive mullioned windows front the building, and the porch boasts an overhead heraldic shield, featuring the arms of Edward IV, St George, and a blank panel representing Abbot Selwood, who owned no coat of arms due to his religious status.

-Various legends attest to the existence of tunnels under Glastonbury (a common archetypal myth), but in the case of the George and Pilgrim, the existence of such a tunnel is actually proven.
+Various legends attest to the existence of tunnels under Glastonbury (a common archetypal myth), but in the case of the George and Pilgrim, the existence of such a tunnel is actually documented.
 From the cellar of the inn, a passage leads out under the High St in the direction of the abbey.
 It has been partially explored, but is blocked after a mere 20ft by a modern-day sewer.

 The Abbey Gatehouse

 Glastonbury Abbey originally had a number of gatehouses.
-The western gatehouse (also accomodating a porter's lodge) is the only one to survive into the modern age.
+The western gatehouse (also accommodating a porter's lodge) is the only one to survive into the modern age.
 Legend has it that Richard Whiting, last abbot of Glastonbury, spent his final night in the chamber above the archway before being taken off to be tried and executed.

-A hundred years ago, the archway was blocked up and the whole building served as "The Red Lion" inn.
-The gatehouse has now been restored, and provides the current entrance to the abbey for visiting tourists.
+At some point, the archway was blocked up and the whole building served as The Red Lion Inn.
+The gatehouse was restored following the Church of England's purchase of the abbey in 1908AD, and it now serves as the main entrance to the abbey for visiting tourists.